xuwangyin/GAT-ImageNet/README.md

-# Asymmetrical Adversarial Training on Restricted ImageNet
+# Generative Adversarial Training on Restricted ImageNet

 ## Train and evaluation
 1. Create the dog-vs-others dataset: `python create_dataset.py [your ImageNet dir]`.